 Final Tips on Lisbon with a Toddler or Baby

 - Many restaurants in Lisbon had high chairs, although we did have to hold our toddler during a few meals.
-Our bigger challenge with dinner was finding restaurants that opened for dinner before the kids’ bedtime!
+Our bigger challenge with dinner was finding Lisbon restaurants that opened for dinner before the kids’ bedtime!

-- Bring baby/toddler carriers; much of the Lisbon isn’t suitable for a stroller.
 If you do bring a stroller, make sure it’s a lightweight travel stroller!

 - As with anywhere, be aware of pickpockets, especially in crowded places and on public transport.

-- Don’t forget sunscreen and hats!
+- Don’t forget kid-friendly spray sunscreen and toddler sun hats!